PhilipSchmid/k8s-home-lab/README.md

       - kube-system
 ```

 This functions as a default configuration and can be overridden on namespace level.
-To do so you simply need to specify more "loose" PodSecurityStandards (`privileged`) via labels on the namespace resources.
-Example for `demobackend`:
+To do so, you simply need to specify the less restrictive PodSecurityStandard (`privileged`) via labels on the namespace resources.
+Here an example for `demobackend`:
 ```bash
 kubectl label namespace demobackend pod-security.kubernetes.io/enforce=privileged kubectl label namespace demobackend pod-security.kubernetes.io/enforce-version=v1.23